Akinwale1997/secure-VM-Deployment-and-Remote-Access-RDP-/README.md

-# AZ-104 Project: Secure VM Deployment and Remote Access (RDP)
+# Secure VM Deployment and Remote Access (RDP)

-In this project, I deployed a secure Windows virtual machine on Azure and enabled controlled remote access using Network Security Groups (NSGs).
-The VM was configured with RDP (port 3389) allowed via NSG to enable remote administration.
-I also added Microsoft Antimalware for additional security.
+This project demonstrates how to deploy a secure Windows virtual machine (VM) on Microsoft Azure and enable remote access using Remote Desktop Protocol (RDP).
+The deployment includes VM configuration, disk encryption, security group rules, and antimalware extension.

+---

-## Key Objectives
+## Real-Life Scenario

-- Create a Windows VM with a secure name and region
-- Configure size, admin credentials, and network options
-- Set up a Network Security Group (NSG) with RDP rule
-- Deploy Microsoft Antimalware extension
-- Connect to the VM using Remote Desktop Protocol (RDP)
+A mid-sized company needs to deploy a Windows Server virtual machine in Azure to host internal tools used by its remote staff.
+For security and compliance reasons, the IT team must:

+- Lock down the VM so only authorized ports like RDP (3389) are open.
+- Ensure all data is encrypted at rest.
+- Prevent malware threats by enabling security extensions.
+- Control remote access using just-in-time RDP configuration.

+As a Cloud Security Engineer, you are tasked with creating this virtual machine with the correct network rules, encryption settings, and access configurations.
+This project simulates that exact setup.

+---

 ## Key Takeaways

 - NSGs act like a virtual firewall to control traffic to/from Azure resources.
 - Allowing only required ports (like 3389 for RDP) follows the principle of least privilege.
 - Platform-managed encryption ensures baseline data security.
 - Successful RDP login confirms the entire VM setup works end-to-end.

+---

 ## Screenshots Included